Oscar-it0/Oil_Well_Selection_ML_-_OilyGiant/README.md

 - Proper data preparation.
 - Compliance with instructions and conditions.
 - Correct application of bootstrapping.
-- Clear justification of the selected region.
+- Clear Justification of the selected region.
 - Clean, modular code without duplications.

 ---